copsTvFan/cops-episode-guide/guide.md

 **Atlanta, GA 1**

-- (3:37 AM Traffic Stop) Zone 3 -- Officer Greg Dabney says it's a good city overall and has been good to him.
+- (Atlanta, GA -- 3:37 AM Traffic Stop) Zone 3 -- Officer Greg Dabney says it's
+  a good city overall and has been good to him.
 He feels safe walking down the street.
 Other people feel the same because the city is growing -- welcome to Atlanta.
 He spots a car turning around in the middle of the street and pulls it over.
 Officer Dabney gives chase when a man naked from the waist down flees a routine traffic stop.
+Featuring Officer Holly Buchanan, Officer Jeff Crenshaw, Officer Rick Lewis, Sgt.
+Rudy Preston.
+- (Atlanta, GA -- 7:50 PM Suspicious Person) Officer Nick Guzley and Officer Danny Agan, Jr. question a man wearing women's underwear.
-Officer Guzley questions a man wearing women's clothing.
-Officer Woody arrests two transvestites who attempted to make a purchase purchase using a stolen credit card.
+- (Atlanta, GA -- 9:15 PM Suspicious Activity) Officer R. D. Woody arrests two transvestites who attempted to make a purchase purchase using a stolen credit card.
+Featuring Officer M. A. Carter and Sgt.
+W. T. Stallings.

 ## CP-1102